 Like many British clients in the UAE, this client wanted to keep a base in the UK for when he visited family at home.
 However, he was not looking to remortgage his current UK property—rather, he wanted to upsize by purchasing another residential property.

-Fortunately, I was confident Enness could help, as we are experts in securing large loan for expats and foreign nationals across the Middle East.
-I passed this clients’ details over to the Enness team in London, and the team were able to illustrate that, whilst primarily resident in the UAE, this property would only be used on a residential basis by this client and his family.
-They identified a British lender with global presence who was prepared to offer this client a 5-year tracker rate of 1.49% + Base Rate.
+Fortunately, I was confident Enness could help.
+We are experts in securing large loans for expats and foreign nationals across the Middle East.
+I passed this client’s details over to the Enness team in London who illustrated that, whilst he was primarily resident in the UAE, this property would only be used on a residential basis by this client and his family.
+They identified a British lender with a global presence who was prepared to offer this client a 5-year tracker rate of 1.49% + Base Rate.

-I was also able to refer this case to the Enness Insurance team, in order to arrange the adequate cover for this property in terms of contents and buildings insurance.
+I also referred this case to the Enness Insurance team, in order to arrange the adequate cover for this property in terms of contents and buildings insurance.
 In addition to the high value of the buildings content required, this client also had valuable contents which required a high level of cover.
-This is always important, but is especially critical for properties where the owner will not be resident for a good chunk of the year.
+This is always important, but is especially critical for properties where the owner will not be resident for the most part of the year.